bonni208/Business_Ethics/Business_Ethics.md

 [[X]] It can create discomfort in the workplace
 [[ ]] It can enhance communication skills

-Emotional intelligence (EI) refers to the ability to recognize, understand, manage, and effectively use one's own emotions and those of [[others]].

-What gets emphasized in the following Steve Jobs quote, "The only way to do great work is to love what you do and to detach your ego from the outcome"?

-[[ ]] The importance of ego in professional success
-[[ ]] The need to take all feedback personally
-[[X]] The value of separating one's ego from the results of their work [[ ]] The idea that ego is more important than passion

 What is cognitive dissonance?

 [[X]] A state of mental conflict arising from holding contradictory beliefs or values [[ ]] A state of complete harmony in one's thoughts
 [[ ]] A type of meditation technique
 [[ ]] A neurological disorder

-Steve Jobs emphasized the need to detach your [[ego]] from the outcome in order to do great work.

 What is selective exposure in the context of cognitive dissonance?